vcapilladeveloper/Marvelous/Marvelous-iOS/CoreNetworking/README.md

 # CoreNetworking Module

 ## Overview
-The CoreNetworking module provides a robust networking layer for the Marvelous iOS app, specifically handling Marvel API communication.
-It implements a clean, protocol-oriented architecture with proper error handling and testability.
+The CoreNetworking module provides a robust networking layer for the Marvelous News iOS app, handling News API communication.
+It follows Clean Architecture, SOLID, and TCA principles, with protocol-oriented design, error handling, and testability.

 ## Architecture

 ### 🏗 Structure
 ```